 Your property won’t be a residence anymore, so you’ll need to obtain a permit to operate it as a rental.
 This permit indicates that the house is safe to be rented and that it follows the building code.
 Whether or not you need a permit depends on the county, city, or municipality, so it would be wise to consult with your property management firm or real estate attorney.

-An inspector will visit your investment property to see if it’s free from safety issues such as mold, asbestos, and more.
+An inspector will visit your investment property to see if it’s free from safety issues such as mold, asbestos and more in rental property.
 If the inspector spots any safety concerns, you will have to resolve these issues and schedule a second inspection.
 You can only rent it out once the property is completely compliant.

 #4 Make the necessary changes